keramics/keramics/docs/formats/src/fat.md

 # File Allocation Table (FAT) file system format

-The File Allocation Table (FAT) is widely used a file sytem.

-## Overview

-The File Allocation Table (FAT) is widely used a file sytem.
+The File Allocation Table (FAT) is widely used a file sytem and is the default file system for DOS and Windows.

 There are multiple known variants or derivatives of FAT, such as:

 * (original) 8-bit FAT
 * FAT-12
 * FAT-16
 * FAT-32
 * [exFAT](exfat.md)

+## Overview

 A FAT file system consists of: